Health Sector Council Cyber Working Group Introduction

 - Guidance for Managing and Participating in Task Groups

 The Healthcare and Public Health Sector Coordinating Council (HSCC) is a coalition of industry associations and their members.
 It has been a platform for collaboration among healthcare industry leaders and the government for more than a decade to address the most pressing security and resiliency challenges to the healthcare sector as a whole.
-Specifically, each of your organizations is part of an interdependent ecosystem that is facing increasingly sophisticated operational and cybersecurity threats and vulnerabilities that can cascade across the value chain of the healthcare sector, ultimately affecting patient safety, security and privacy.
+Specifically, your organization is part of an interdependent ecosystem that is facing increasingly sophisticated operational and cybersecurity threats and vulnerabilities that can cascade across the value chain of the healthcare sector, ultimately affecting patient safety, security and privacy.
 It is our collective responsibility to deliver industry-wide policy and operational solutions to this shared challenge.
-Many organizations are stepping up to this responsibility by joining the HSCC and its Cybersecurity Working Group.
+Many organizations are stepping up to this responsibility by joining the HSCC and its Cybersecurity Working Group (CWG).
 All healthcare sector stakeholders who have expertise and resources to contribute are encouraged to do the same.

 The HSCC handles both physical/operational delivery issues, such as natural disaster response, supply chain disruption, active shooter, etc., and cybersecurity.